libAtoms/pymatnest/README.md

 ``python make_thermal_average_xrd_rdfd_lenhisto.py -fn traj.extxyz -Ts "600 800 1000" -nc 8 -nw 1920``

--fn is the file name. traj.extxyz can be a combined or a single trajectory.
+- fn is the file name. traj.extxyz can be a combined or a single trajectory.
--Ts are the different temperatures (which are transformed to integers) in the format "T_1 T_2 ...
+- Ts are the different temperatures (which are transformed to integers) in the format "T_1 T_2 ...
 T_N-1 T_N".
--nc is the number of culled walkers per iteration.
+- nc is the number of culled walkers per iteration.
--nw is the number of walkers.
+- nw is the number of walkers.

 The following variables set in the script may be intersting:

 **comparison_structures**

 These are the comparison structures whose rdfds (if on) and xrds get automatically calculated.
 They must be appropriately defined in create_at_accord_struc (see misc_calc_lib.py).

 **significant_part**